Antonio da Stroncone

-Antonio da Stroncone (1391 – 7 February 1461) was an Italian Roman Catholic professed religious from the Order of Friars Minor.
-He became a member of that order in his late childhood after cultivating a strong devotion to Francis of Assisi during his childhood with his parents who were also Franciscans.
+Antonio da Stroncone (1391 – 7 February 1461) was an Italian friar of the Order of Friars Minor.
+He became a member of that order in his youth after cultivating a strong devotion to Francis of Assisi during his childhood with his parents who were members of the Third Order of Saint Francis.

 His beatification received formal confirmation from Pope Innocent XI on 28 June 1687 after the pontiff ratified the friar's enduring and local 'cultus' - otherwise known as popular veneration.
 His uncle was the Franciscan friar Giovanni da Stroncone.

 Life

 Antonio da Stroncone was born in 1391 in the Umbria province to ancient nobles of the Vici.
-His parents – Lodovico and Isabella – were both professed members of the Third Order of Saint Francis.
+His parents – Lodovico and Isabella – were both members of the Third Order of Saint Francis.

-During his childhood his parents instilled in him a great sense of faith and ardent devotion to Francis of Assisi and after he turned twelve he begged the superior of his town's Franciscan convent to admit him into his ranks.
-The superior believed it better to defer this request to a later time due to Antonio's age and his health, though the latter repeated his pleas three times and was accepted once the superior relented to his tears and allowed him to join the Order of Friars Minor.
+During his childhood his parents instilled in him a great sense of faith and ardent devotion to Francis of Assisi and after he turned twelve he begged the superior of his town's Franciscan convent to admit him.
+The superior believed it better to defer this request to a later time due to Antonio's age and his health, though the latter repeated his pleas three times and was accepted once the superior relented to his tears and allowed him to join the convent.

-His superiors acknowledged his great talents and so wanted him to become a priest but he instead begged and succeeded in deferring from that to instead become a professed religious.
-The end of his probation period saw him moved to Fiesole where his uncle oversaw his spiritual instruction and that in turn was later entrusted to Tommaso Bellacci.
+His superiors acknowledged Antonio da Stroncone's great talents and so wanted him to become a religious priest, but he instead begged and succeeded in deferring from that to instead make his vows.

+At the end of his novitiate he was sent to Fiesole where his uncle oversaw his spiritual instruction and that in turn was later entrusted to Tommaso Bellacci.
 In 1428 he was sent to Corsica to aid friars in establishing other convents and he remained there until 1430 when he retired to a quiet convent in Assisi.
-From 1411 to 1420 he was the assistant novice master in Fiesole and with Bellacci from 1420 to 1425 sought to convert and repress the Fraticelli heretical movement.
-On one occasion he had a vision of Jesus Christ in which the Lord declared how pleased he was with Antonio when He lit numerous candles; the friar then adopted the practice of lighting as many candles as possible near the altar with an emphasis on doing so on the various feasts of the Lord and the Blessed Virgin Mary.
+From 1411 to 1420 he was the assistant novice master in Fiesole and with Bellacci from 1420 to 1425 sought to convert and repress the heretical movement of the Fraticelli.
+On one occasion he is said to have had a vision of Jesus Christ in which Christ declared how pleased he was with Antonio when he lit numerous candles; the friar then adopted the practice of lighting as many candles as possible near the altar with an emphasis on doing so on the various feasts of the Lord and the Blessed Virgin Mary.
 His deep devotion to the Eucharist caused him to beg on his knees for the forgiveness of the other friars for his sins on those days that he was to receive Communion.
 Antonio also made small wooden crosses in his spare time and placed them in various spots in the convent grounds.
 He ventured out barefoot as both a penitential act and one of poverty.